noorulain276775/Machine_Learning/README.md

 # Machine_Learning
-Have you ever been amazed by how google home and Amazon Alexa assist in finding Information when asked over voice
+Have you ever been amazed by how google home and Amazon Alexa assist in finding Information when asked over voice.
 </br>
 Have you ever windered that how e-commerce companies send you personalized email for shopping suggestions based on the product that you bought online recently.